Ensembling Off-the-shelf Models for GAN Training: Experiments

 \section{Experiments}

 \lblsec{expr} Here we conduct extensive experiments on multiple datasets of different resolutions with the StyleGAN2 architecture.
-We show results on \textsc{FFHQ} ~\cite{karras2019style}, \textsc{LSUN Cat}, and \textsc{LSUN Church} datasets ~\cite{yu2015lsun} while varying training sample size from 1k to 10k, as well as with the full dataset.
-For real-world limited sample datasets, we perform experiments on the cat, dog, and wild categories of AFHQ ~\cite{choi2020stargan} dataset at 512 resolution and \textsc{MetFaces}~\cite{stylegan2ada} at 1024 resolution.
+We show results on \textsc{FFHQ}~\cite{karras2019style}, \textsc{LSUN Cat}, and \textsc{LSUN Church} datasets~\cite{yu2015lsun} while varying training sample size from 1k to 10k, as well as with the full dataset.
+For real-world limited sample datasets, we perform experiments on the cat, dog, and wild categories of AFHQ~\cite{choi2020stargan} dataset at 512 resolution and \textsc{MetFaces}~\cite{stylegan2ada} at 1024 resolution.
+In 100-400 low-shot settings, we perform experiments on AnimalFace cat and dog~\cite{si2011learning}, and 100-shot Bridge-of-Sighs~\cite{diffaug} dataset.
+We also show results with BigGAN~\cite{biggan} architecture on CIFAR~\cite{krizhevsky2009learning} datasets in \refapp{appendix-2}.